yoniblum/ENG4000-Team-A-F/README.md

 ### Scrum Process
 <img src="images/im3.png" alt=" " class="inline" width="400" height="300"/>
+The Scrum Team

+Scrum Teams are self-organizing and cross-functional teams- choosing how best to accomplish their work, rather than being directed by others outside the team.

+They consist of a Product Owner, the Development Team, and a Scrum Master.

+### The Product Owner
+Is responsible for maximizing the value of the product resulting from work of the Development Team.
+Also, is solely responsible for managing the Product Backlog.

+Our team’s Product Owner is Shivani Joshi.

+### The Scrum Master
+The Scrum Master is responsible for promoting and supporting Scrum- helping everyone understand Scrum theory, practices, rules, and values.

+Our team’s Scrum master is Siddharth Bhardwaj

+### The Development Team
+The Development Team consists of professionals who do the work of delivering a potentially releasable.
+Their work increments the progress of "Done" product at the end of each Sprint.
+Our team’s development team includes:
+* Areeba Abidi
+* Siddharth Bhardwaj
+* Jonathan Blumenfeld
+* Shivani Joshi
+* Priyam Shah

 ### Gate 1
 * [Product Vision Board](https://github.com/SidB16/ENG4000-Team-A-F/blob/main/docs/placeholder.txt).
 Includes Information on: